zerkman/zest/doc/build.md

 ## Build the buildroot filesystem

-This process will create the whole filesystem for your Zynq board, as well as the build toolchain that can be used for builing the Linux kernel, u-boot and the userland applications.
+This process will create the whole Linux filesystem for your Zynq board, as well as the build toolchain that can be used for builing the Linux kernel, u-boot and the userland applications.

 TODO